 — The fault tolerance processing takes too long to meet timing demands;

-— Recovery is prevented by the cause of a permanent fault, e.g., a programming error, leading to an infinite series of recovery attempts; and
+— Recovery is prevented by the cause of a permanent fault, e.g. a programming error, leading to an infinite series of recovery attempts;

 — The fault tolerance mechanism causes itself new faults

 Triggering known fault detection mechanisms can be used to initiate or aggravate Denial-of-Service attacks.
 Knowledge of a lack of fault detection, particularly of value faults, can be used to initiate system intrusions through mechanisms explained elsewhere in this document.
 Whatever the failure or termination process, it is expected that the termination of an application does not result in damage to system elements that rely upon it.
-Thus, it needs to perform last wishes to minimize the effects of the failure on enclosing components (e.g., release software locks) and the real world (e. g. close valves).
+Thus, it needs to perform last wishes to minimize the effects of the failure on enclosing components (e.g. release software locks) and the real world (e. g. close valves).

-Cross reference
+Related coding guidelines

-JSF AV[31] Rule: 24
+JSF AV [24] Rule: 24